nielskrijger/blog/posts/2021-02-16-use-context-and-use-reducer.md

 }
 ```

-The button doesn't depend `state` and only uses the `dispatch` function.
+The button doesn't depend on `state`, it only uses the `dispatch` function.
 This `dispatch` function never changes, so there should be no need for the button to re-render when it's clicked.

 The root of the issue lies with how the context value is defined: